andysingal/AI-game/Blender.md

 - edit > preferences > emulated numpad: The Numpad keys are used quite often in Blender and are not assigned to the same action as the regular number keys.
 If you have a keyboard without a Numpad (e.g. on a laptop), you can tell Blender to treat the standard number keys as Numpad keys by checking Emulate Numpad
+- press 1 for front view and 7 for top view
 - Add> Mesh>Cube

 Adding Objects: